pasqal-io/qoolqit/docs/contents/devices.md

 device_real = AnalogDevice()
 ```

 Each device has a default unit converter.
+These are the factors that will be used when converting an adimensional program in the Rydberg analog model to the physical units of Pulser devices for hardware execution.
 ```python exec="on" source="material-block" result="json" session="devices"

 device_real.converter